 Cesme and environs

 The Çesme Peninsula, lapped by the waters of the Aegean Sea, lies west of Izmir, in Turkey's Aegean region. "Çesme", meaning "fountain" in Turkish, derives from the many sources of water found in the area.
 It is one of Turkey's most beautiful stretches, surrounded by clear blue seas, with landscapes of cultivated fields of aniseed, sesame and artichokes dotted with fig and gum trees.
+The district is famous for its deep blue sea, golden sands and gentle breeze along its peninsula.
 In the unspoilt bays you can swim in absolute peace.
 Visitors will find excellent holiday accommodations, restaurants and sports and entertainment facilities.
+The area is competing with Bodrum for its beaches and sea, as well as the nightlife and windsurfing, making it a popular holiday destination in Turkey.
 It is possible also to get to Greek island Chios (Sakiz) with regular daily ferries. Çesme has an international harbor linked to Izmir with a superb highway (80 kilometers - 50 miles).

 Çesme was captured from the Byzantines by a Seljuk Turkish force under Çaka Bey in the 11th century.
 With the decline of the Seljuks in the 13th century it became part of the Aydinogullari principality, which used Çesme as a naval base.
 The Ottoman sultan Yildirim Bayezit captured Çesme in the 14th century, but after his defeat against Tamerlane (Timur) he ruled the town, then it was returned to the Aydinogullari, and finally recaptured by Bayezit’s son Mehmed I in the 15th century.

-Yachts can be hired to explore the peninsula's splendid coastline. Çesme hosts an annual International Song Contest in July, one of the most important festivals in Turkey. Çesme is also famous for its mastic flavored ice-cream and mouth watering toasted sandwiches.
-Above all it is Çesme's beaches, the longest on the Aegean coast, and turquoise sea which bring holidaymakers back here again and again.
+Yachts can be hired to explore the peninsula's splendid coastline. Çesme hosts an annual International Song Contest in July, one of the most important festivals in Turkey. Çesme is also famous for its mastic flavored ice-cream and mouth watering toasted sandwiches called as "Kumru" in Turkish.
+Above all it is Çesme's beaches, the longest on the Aegean coast, and turquoise sea which bring holiday-makers back here again and again.

-The very popular holiday center of Ilica boasts an excellent white sand beach and the outstanding facilities of the Altin Yunus Marina and Holiday Complex.
-The bay here is ideal for water sports, especially windsurfing and sailing; there is even an International Windsurfing Race held every year in Çesme and Alaçati, apart from Bodrum.
+The very popular holiday center of Ilica boasts an excellent white sand beach and the facilities of the Altin Yunus Marina and many fine or regular hotels.
+The bay here is ideal for water sports, especially windsurfing and sailing.
 The thermal baths around Ilica are very popular; the best being located on Sifne Bay.
 In 146 AD the Greek geographer Pausanius described these mineral springs as the ‘sea springs’ and claimed that their therapeutic effects were superior to any other spa in Ionia.
-They relieve rheumatism, inflammation of the joints, partial paralysis, digestive complaints, and infections of the spine marrow.
-Pasa Limani has a camp site which offers campers comfortable facilities.
-Every July on Ilica Bay, the colorful International Çakabey Optimist Yacht race is held.
+They relieve rheumatism, inflammation of the joints, partial paralysis, digestive complaints, infections of the spine marrow, cardiovascular deseases and gout.
+Pasa Limani has a couple of nice beaches too.
+During summer on Ilica Bay, the colorful International Çakabey Optimist Yacht race is held.

 Ildiri, a quiet seaside village 20 km northeast of Çesme, was ancient Erythrai which emerges on the stage of history in 3000 BC.
 Excavations here have shown that the site has been settled since the early bronze age, and as a result the area around the village of Ildiri has been declared a national heritage site.
 The walls around the ancient city are still standing, and Hellenistic period floor mosaics of exceptional beauty can still be seen in one of the buildings.
-Excavations have also revealed a temple of Athena.
+Excavations have also revealed a temple of Athena, theater, mausoleum and villas from Hellenistic and Roman periods.
 Statues, jewelry and other finds from the city are exhibited in Izmir Museum.
 Those who climb up to the Acropolis at dusk are rewarded with beautiful views as the sun sinks over the bay and islands.

 Tourist are attracted by Çiftlik's many accommodations and by a long, sandy beach (Pirlanta Plaji) just outside of town to the southwest.
 Camping facilities are available to the south and nearby stretches one of the area's best beaches, the Altinkum Plaj (Golden Beach).

 Windmills, some of which have been converted into attractive restaurants, dot the hill above Alaçati, a delightful and typical Aegean town.
-Alaçati lies to the south inland from Ilica and the coast; a couple of kilometers to the south is a good beach.
+Alaçati lies to the south inland from Ilica and the coast, with several good beaches.
 Many lovely bays, accessible only by yacht, stretch along the coast southeast of the town and ensure peaceful and relaxing anchorages in this popular sailing region.
 The sea at Alaçati has ideal conditions for windsurfing since it is exposed to high winds.
-There is a windsurfing school on the quay here which holds courses for beginners. Çark Beach is a favorite with families with young children because the sea is shallow.
+The wind in Alacati area blows almost 330 days a year thus making it a paradise for windsurfers and kite-surfers.
+There are international windsurfing competitions organized here every year.
+There are several windsurfing and kite-surfing schools on the quay here which hold courses for beginners. Çark Beach is a favorite with families with young children because the sea is shallow.
+Alacati became a popular town in the peninsula in the last 10-15 years.
+Many of its old stone houses in the town center have been renovated and converted into fine boutique hotels, restaurants, or shops.
+The interior of these stone houses are remarkably cool in summer months.
+In many of the cafeterias you can try Turkish coffee with mastic, or eat a mastic cookie or a milk pudding with mastic in it at the pastry shops.
+Alacati has a typical market with fresh food and vegetables.
+Not to miss also the Herb Festival organized once a year.
+There is a modern marina in Alacati with several good restaurants, bars and disco's.

 Known in ancient times as Clazomenae, Urla Iskelesi offers a marina as well as plentiful accommodations in all price ranges.
 Restaurants on the top of Güvendik hill afford a marvelous view of the bay and its islands.